How To Do Kegel Exercises (And Why You Might Not Need To)

 Regardless of the name, however, once you’ve located your pelvic floor muscles, you can start to perform these exercises.

-Start by making sure you have an empty bladder – as noted above, holding in your urine can lead to a higher incidence of bladder infections.
+As noted above, holding in your urine can lead to a higher incidence of bladder infections.

 If you feel lower back pain or abdominal pain after performing Kegel exercises, this means you’re not doing them correctly.